pbanigo/Study-Tracker/README.md

-# 100Devs Team Project
+# Study Buddy

-A simple App is built using the MVC Architecture, wer have also implemented "authorization" so folx can sign up, customize & personalize the app
+Study Buddy App is built using the MVC Architecture, we have also implemented "authorization" so folx can sign up

 ---